tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 Here we explain why you may want to use Tensorpack DataFlow for your own good:
 **it's easy, and fast (enough)**.

-Note that this article may contain subjective opinions and we're happy to hear different voices.

 ### How Fast Do You Actually Need?

 Your data pipeline **only needs to be fast enough**.